pgulb/landlubber/README.md

 Create .env file with HCLOUD_TOKEN and any values you would wish to ovveride from default.env

-If you want to use existing SSH key, add them to KUBKEY and PRIVKEY in .env and attach as volumes just like .env to /landlubber directory
+If you want to use existing SSH key, add them to PUBKEY and PRIVKEY in .env and attach as volumes just like .env to /landlubber directory

 Attach ./output dir to acquire generated SSH key, logs, kubeconfig file etc